-- 1. Within five instructional days from the time the incident of academic dishonesty was discovered, the instructor shall submit to the Provost and Vice President for Academic Affairs a written report stating the facts of the case along with any appropriate physical evidence and the recommended penalty.
-The instructor must also send a copy of the written report and physical evidence to the student and Department Chairperson. - 2.
-Although the specific circumstances of the academic dishonesty and the professor's individual course policy (as provided to the student in the syllabus) will determine the outcome in each circumstance, the punishment will typically be as follows: - For the first offense, the still will fail the assignment. - For a second offense (in the same course or in different courses), the student will fail the course. - For a third or subsequent offense, the student will be suspended from the university for the following semester (fall or spring).
-If the suspension is imposed for fall semester, the student will also not be permitted to enroll in the preceding summer term. - Particularly egregious offenses may receive more severe penalties, even on the first offense. - 3.
-The Provost shall immediately notify in writing the student, the instructor, and his/her advisor of the incident and the recommendation from the instructor that a penalty is being imposed and the degree of the sanction. - 4.
+- Within five instructional days from the time the incident of academic dishonesty was discovered, the instructor shall submit to the Provost and Vice President for Academic Affairs a written report stating the facts of the case along with any appropriate physical evidence and the recommended penalty.
+The instructor must also send a copy of the written report and physical evidence to the student. - If the Provost is the instructor of record, the report and evidence will be submitted to an academic Dean, who will then determine the outcome.
+The dean shall not be the deal of the student's academic program. - 2.
+Although the specific circumstances of the academic dishonesty and the professor's individual course policy (as provided to the student in the syllabus) will determine the outcome in each circumstance, the punishment will typically be as follows: - For the first offense, the student will fail the assignment. - For a second offense (in the same course or in different courses), the student will fail the course. - For a third or subsequent offense, the student will be suspended from the university for the following semester (fall or spring).
+If the suspension is imposed for fall semester, the student will also not be permitted to enroll in the preceding summer term. - As determined by the instructor and Provost, some offenses may receive more severe penalties, even on the first offense.

+- 3. Within five working days of receiving the instructor's report, the Provost shall notify in writing the student, their Advisor, the Department Chairperson, and the instructor whether a penalty is being imposed and, if so the degree of the sanction. - 4.
 The Provost shall also advise the student of his/her right to appeal the case to the Academic Appeals Committee.
-Such an appeal must be made in writing and filed with the Office of

-- Academic Affairs within seven workdays of the notification. - 5.
+Such an appeal must be made in writing and filed with the Office of Academic Affairs within seven workdays of the notification. - 5.
 The appeal process shall begin with Level 1 of the Academic Appeal Policy. - 6.
 If the penalty is the assignment of a final course grade of "F", or "NC" and the student has not appealed the decision, the student will no longer be permitted to attend or participate in the class.
 The student will be required to stop attending the class and will not be permitted to withdraw from the class, regardless of when the offense occurs.
 Access to the Learning Management System will also be disabled.
 Students who have appealed the decision will not be permitted to withdraw from the class, but will be allowed to remain in the class pending the decision of the Academic Appeals Committee.